Charlie9009/CI_PP5_INSTRUMENTA/README.md

 ### Known bugs

 * There is a bug in both the question form and the review form where the text*Field is required* shows up.

+* There is a bug in the question form where the int number is rendered instead of the string

 ## Deployment